-There are so many amazing hotels in Aruba!
-My first advice, book well in advance.
+There are so many amazing hotels in Aruba – for different budgets.

 Renaissance Aruba Resort & Casino – A luxury resort in the heart of Oranjestad with a 40-acre private island, infinity pools, spa, and many restaurants.
 This is the place to be if you want to see the flamingos.
 It's also recommended for honeymoons and weddings.

-The Ritz-Carlton – Romantic beachfront hotel, located along Aruba’s Plam Beach.
-This five-star resort offers everything from hammock massages, sunset horseback rides, luxury spa, and breathtaking ocean views.
+The Ritz-Carlton – Romantic beachfront hotel located along Aruba's Plam Beach.
+This five-star resort offers everything from hammock massages, to sunset horseback rides, a luxury spa, and breathtaking ocean views.

-Ocean Z Boutique Hotel – Luxury 5-star boutique resort right in front of Aruba’s ocean drive, close to Boca Catalina and Arashi Beach.
+Ocean Z Boutique Hotel – Luxury 5-star boutique resort right in front of Aruba's ocean drive, close to Arashi Beach and Boca Catalina.

 Boardwalk Small Hotel Aruba – This intimate boutique-style hotel with 14 casitas lies tucked away next to the Palm Beach shoreline.
 It's less than five minutes walk away from the Caribbean Sea, nightlife, restaurants, and activities.

 Aruba Marriott Resort & Stellaris Casino – Honeymoon resort with an excellent location right on Palm Beach.
 This is one of the top-rated resorts on the island.